Evo Morales: Economic program

 At the time of Morales' election, Bolivia was South America's poorest nation.
 Morales' government did not initiate fundamental change to Bolivia's economic structure, and their National Development Plan (PDN) for 2006–10 adhered largely to the country's previous liberal economic model.
 Bolivia's economy was based largely on the extraction of natural resources, with the nation having South America's second largest reserves of natural gas.
 Keeping to his election pledge, Morales took increasing state control of the hydrocarbon industry with Supreme Decree 2870; previously, corporations paid 18% of their profits to the state, but Morales symbolically reversed this, so that 82% of profits went to the state and 18% to the companies.
 The oil companies threatened to take the case to the international courts or cease operating in Bolivia, but ultimately relented.
 As a result, Bolivia's income from hydrocarbon extraction increased from $173 million in 2002 to $1.3 billion by 2006.
 Although not technically a form of nationalization, Morales and his government referred to it as such, resulting in criticism from sectors of the Bolivian left.
 In June 2006, Morales announced his plan to nationalize mining, electricity, telephones, and railroads.
 In February 2007, the government nationalized the Vinto metallurgy plant and refused to compensate Glencore, which the government said had obtained the contract illegally.
 Although the FSTMB miners' federation called for the government to nationalize the mines, the government did not do so, instead stating that any transnational corporations operating in Bolivia legally would not be expropriated.

 Under Morales, Bolivia experienced unprecedented economic strength, resulting in an increase in value of its currency, the boliviano.
 Morales' first year in office ended with no fiscal deficit, which was the first time this had happened in Bolivia for 30 years.
-During the global financial crisis of 2007–08 Bolivia maintained one of the world's highest levels of economic growth.
+During the 2008 financial crisis, Bolivia maintained one of the world's highest levels of economic growth.
 Such economic strength led to a nationwide boom in construction, and allowed the state to build up strong financial reserves.
 Although the level of social spending was increased, it remained relatively low, with a priority being the construction of paved roads and community spaces such as soccer fields and union buildings.
 In particular, the government focused on rural infrastructure improvement, to bring roads, running water, and electricity to areas that lacked them.